medfreeman/RogueSquadron3DInstaller/README.md

 **Star Wars : Rogue Squadron 3D** unofficial installer

-Game published in 1998 by [LucasArts](http://www.starwars.com/games-apps), developed by [Factor 5](http://www.factor5.de/)
+Game published in 1998 by [LucasArts](https://www.starwars.com/games-apps), developed by [Factor 5](https://www.factor5.de/)

 *for Windows (All 32 and 64 bit versions from XP) and Wine*

-*tested on Windows 7 Ultimate x64, Ubuntu 14.04 Trusty x64, Debian Wheezy 7.6 x64 on Wine 1.7.26, 1.7.27 and 1.7.28, with Intel graphics HD4000, Nvidia Geforce 620m, and Geforce GTX 660Ti*
+*tested on Windows 7 Ultimate x64, Windows 11 Home, Ubuntu 14.04 Trusty x64, Debian Wheezy 7.6 x64 on Wine 1.7.26, 1.7.27 and 1.7.28, with Intel graphics HD4000, Intel Iris Xe, Nvidia Geforce 620m, and Geforce GTX 660Ti*

 **This software is freeware.
 It is neither supported nor endorsed by LucasArts.
 Use at your own risk!
 Original CD required.**